 A: There is no such set rule for attempting questions, just do the questions you are sure of first followed by questions you are less sure of and then questions which you don’t know.
 Never go with a mindset of attempting a fixed number of questions in the exam as the relative performance and level of difficulty matters in the exam.

 Q. Any tips that would help me better adjust to a business school atmosphere.

-A: Develop the habit of reading newspaper and following current affairs regularly, it’s important that you get used to working under tight deadlines and intense work under high pressure as all good B schools prepare you for the tough corporate life lying ahead of your journey.
+A: Develop the habit of reading the newspaper and following current affairs regularly.
+It’s important that you get used to working under tight deadlines and intense work under high pressure as all good B schools prepare you for the tough corporate life lying ahead of your journey.
 It’s important that you develop a sense of discipline and a proactive attitude.